slave-blocker/voider_2/README.md

 No need for static ip addresses, .onion addresses are used as the anchors.

-the patch on the wire is still being improved.
+the patch on the wire was improved.

 Use the phone GXP1610 .